 Documents issued in a foreign language except German or English have to be presented with translation.

 The fees for the application are determined by the individual state laws in Germany, depending on the competent Civil Registry.
-In most cases, the fees are between 60 and 80 Euros.
 These fees can only be paid to the German bank account of the civil registry once the application has been processed.
 Detailed information on the payment process will be provided after you hand in the application.

 The fees for the service of the German Embassy need to be paid at the application in Namibian Dollar.
-The below mentioned fees will be converted into Namibian Dollar according to the Exchange rate of the Embassy on that day.
+The fees will be converted into Namibian Dollar according to the Exchange rate of the Embassy on that day.
 Payment can be done with cash or credit cards (Visa or MasterCard).
+List of fees.

 The German Embassy Windhoek cannot influence the processing time through the Civil Registries in Germany in any way and cannot give any information on the status of the application.
 The processing of a registering a birth can take up to 36 months at the Standesamt I in Berlin.